 Lilies are among the most recognizable of all summer garden flowers.
 Their large, bright flowers suit all types of gardens, whether classically designed, rustic, cottage-style or contemporary.
 While some folks might think lilies are too old-fashioned for today’s gardens, the truth is that there are dozens of modern hybrid varieties of lilies that offer color, elegance, fragrance, and a whole lot of style to today’s landscapes.
 Read on to discover 8 of my favorite types of lilies, and see why these glorious blooms deserve a prominent place in every garden.

-Why are there so many different kinds of lilies?
+Why are there so many different types of lilies?

 Before I introduce you to my favorite types of lilies, it’s important to know that these summer-flowering bulbs are classified by botanists into 9 different divisions based on their genetics and hybridization history.
 Putting this large family of plants into categories like this helps both professional horticulturists and home gardeners know what the flowers of a particular variety of lily look like, when they bloom, and what conditions they thrive in.